Accumulo 2.x Documentation >> Administration >> Monitoring & Metrics

-Accumulo components.
-The Accumulo Monitor provides a web UI for accessing this information at
+The Accumulo Monitor provides a web UI with information on the health and status of Accumulo.

-The Overview page contains some summary information about the Accumulo instance, including the version, instance name, and instance ID.
-There is a table labeled Accumulo Master with current status, a table listing the active Zookeeper servers, and graphs displaying various metrics over time.
+The Overview page (shown below) contains some summary information about the Accumulo instance and graphs displaying various metrics over time.
 These include ingest and scan performance and other useful measurements.

 The Master Server, Tablet Servers, and Tables pages display metrics grouped in different ways (e.g. by tablet server or by table).
 Metrics typically include number of entries (key/value pairs), ingest and query rates.
 The number of running scans, major and minor compactions are in the form number_running (number_queued).
 Another important metric is hold time, which is the amount of time a tablet has been waiting but unable to flush its memory in a minor compaction.